 Clay Soils and Their Expansive Nature

-This damage costs over $7 billion a year, says FEMA.
-So, expansive clay soils are a big problem for homes.
+FEMA estimates that this damage costs over $7 billion a year.
+Thus, expansive clay soils are a big problem for homes.

 Sandy Loam and Its Properties

-Sandy loam is a mix of sand, clay, and silt found in North Texas.
+Sandy loam is a mix of sand, clay, and silt, often found in North Texas.
 It’s more stable than clay and doesn’t change much with the weather.
-This makes it good for homes where people have added things to the soil to help plants grow and improve drainage.
+This makes it good for homes where people have added elements to the soil to help plants grow and improve drainage.

-But, sandy loam can erode easily, especially in places with a lot of rain or bad drainage.
+But, sandy loam can erode easily, especially in places with heavy rain or poor drainage.

 Alkaline Soils and Their Impact on Foundations

 Alkaline soils, with their high pH levels, are found in many parts of North Texas.
-They can be bad for foundations because they can damage concrete and other materials.
-They also don’t drain well, which can cause water to gather around the foundation and harm it.
+They can be bad for foundations because they damage concrete and other materials.
+They also don’t drain well, which can cause rainwater to gather around the foundation and harm it.

 Homeowners with alkaline soils need to be careful to keep their foundations safe.
-This means putting in good drainage and checking for any damage often.
+This means installing proper drainage and checking for damage often.

 The Blackland Prairie Region and Its Soil Composition

-The Blackland Prairie region covers a big part of North Texas, including the Dallas area.
+The Blackland Prairie region covers a big part of North Texas, including Dallas.
 It’s known for its unique soil.
 This area has about 50,300 square kilometers of deep, rich, dark soil.
 The soil is mostly alkaline clay, often called “black gumbo” or “black velvet” because of its color and texture.

-The soil’s makeup comes from many factors like parent material, climate, topography, living organisms, and time.
-These factors have made the soils in the Blackland Prairie change a lot with the moisture.
-This can affect the foundations of buildings in the area.
+The soil’s makeup comes from many factors, such as parent material, climate, topography, living organisms, and time.
+These factors mean the soils in the Blackland Prairie change considerably with moisture, which can affect the foundations of buildings in the area.

 Deep Soil and Bedrock in the Blackland Prairie